rseanhall/sdk-api/sdk-api-src/content/wuapi/nf-wuapi-iupdatedownloaderex-begindownload2.md

 A value from the [DownloadType](ne-wuapi-downloadtype.md) specifying the type of download to perform, full download or downloading only the update bootstrapper.

 > [!NOTE]
-> Attempting to download the update bootstrapper for an update that does not contain one will return the error code WU_E_NOT_SUPPORTED.
+> Attempting to download the update bootstrapper for an update that does not contain one will fail with the error code WU_E_NOT_SUPPORTED.

 ### -param onProgressChanged